hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 1. Singular peaks of tag density at a single chromosome position many orders of magnitude higher than the surrounding density.
 Such peaks commonly occur at the same position on both chromosome strands.
 2. Larger, nonuniform regions of increased background tag density on either one or both strands
 3. Background tag density patterns resembling true protein-binding positions (typically shows smaller separation between strand peaks)

 <div style="text-align:center"><img src="../img/background-subtract.png" width="500"></div>

-The next function we use correct for background anomalies described in 1) above. `remove.local.tag.anomalies()` will scan along the chromosomes calculating local density of regions (can be specified using window.size parameter, default is 200bp), removing or restricting singular positions with extremely high tag count relative to the neighborhood.
+The next function we use correct for background anomalies described in point 1 above. `remove.local.tag.anomalies()` will scan along the chromosomes calculating local density of regions (can be specified using window.size parameter, default is 200bp), removing or restricting singular positions with extremely high tag count relative to the neighborhood.

 ```
 # restrict or remove singular positions with very high tag counts